srivardhanjalan/animals/README.md

 9. Test the App on Huggingface.
 10. Use the Gradio API link, at the bottom of the Huggingface App Page to get the Python/Javacript/Curl Documenttaion to access the Model via API
 11. Add a new Page in the Github Repo, with the HTML and Javascript needed to invoke the Gradio API, and access the model hosted on Huggingface.
 12. Ensure Github Pages shows the new Page.
+On the Github Repo, Go to Settings -> Pages, and ensure the correct branch is selected to render the Github Page.
+13. The Github Page will be available at [github-username].github.io/[repository-name].
+Eg: srivardhanjalan.github.io/animals
-13. Done!
+14. Done!

 ## Code Checking Steps
 Ensure the following files are checked-in to the Huggingface Spaces Git Repo for each Model